 True to his call for more transparency in government, as the only councilman to introduce major legislation in over four years he:

-Councilman Gregorie serves or has served on the following:
+Councilman Gregorie serves on the following:

 Councilman Gregorie has implemented and pays for a one-stop Constituent Services Program headed by a paid professional, which he personally finances.
 Over the years, the program has successfully addressed hundreds of requests, complaints, and inquiries with responses provided in a 24-hour period and tracked until the required action is completed.